COMMERCIAL MEDIATION is a process where a trained and impartial mediator helps two or more commercial orgainsations resolve a dispute.

 Mediation resolved the dispute, ensured future quality and strengthened the relationship.

-Growing distrust between founders was disrupting sales and the partnership was at risk.
+Growing distrust between founders was disrupting sales and putting the partnership at risk.

-Mediation resolved the dispute, clarified roles, re-energised the partnership and strengthen the management team
+Mediation resolved the dispute, clarified individuals' roles and responsibilities and re-energised the partnership.

 Disruption in business-critical software hit revenue

 Delays in the completion and disruption to provision of software services led to loss of contracts and revenue.